Stop killing your tension

 Harry Potter and the Sorcerer’s Stone (J.K.
 Rowling) – Most of the main characters.
 I had to put down the book halfway through.
 I know that millions of people disagree with me, but they’re wrong, too.

 In fact, the likability of a character is never necessary.
 Is Katniss Everdeen likable?
 I don’t think so.
 I believe that if I spent time with her, she’d scream at me constantly.
 Is Hermione Granger likable?
 Who wants to be around a condescending, haughty, know-it-all?
-Could it be that the Harry Potter series wouldn’t have succeeded without Hermione Granger’s character?
+It could be that the Harry Potter series wouldn’t have succeeded without Hermione Granger’s character.

 My desperate plea